dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 * Run a [powershell script](https://github.com/aspnet/DataProtection/blob/dev/Provision-AutoGenKeys.ps1) to create suitable registry entries (For example, `.\Provision-AutoGenKeys.ps1 DefaultAppPool`).
 This stores keys in the registry, protected using DPAPI with a machine-wide key.
 * Configure the IIS Application Pool to load the user profile.
 This setting is in the **Process Model** section under the **Advanced Settings** for the application pool.
 Set **Load User Profile** to `True`.
 This stores keys under the user profile directory and protects them using DPAPI with a key specific to the user account used for the app pool.
 * Adjust your app code to [use the file system as a key ring store](xref:security/data-protection/configuration/overview).
 Use an X509 certificate to protect the keyring and ensure it's a trusted certificate.
-For example if it's a self signed certificate, you must place it in the Trusted Root store.
+If it's a self signed certificate, you must place it in the Trusted Root store.

 When using IIS in a web farm: